-The following are summaries of some three decisions of the Inquiries, Complaints and Reports Committee reflecting three different dispositions.
+The following are summaries of recent decisions of the Inquiries, Complaints and Reports Committee reflecting three different dispositions.
 They are provided for educational purposes.
 Information in these summaries has been altered to protect the privacy of both members and complainants, and to protect the confidentiality of the investigation process.
 The relevant substance of the allegations and outcomes remain unchanged.